melt-umn/ableC-tensors/learn_ableC_tensors/tensors_and_intervals.md

 ## Intervals
 ### What is an Interval?
 Intervals lists are how one can access a Tensor.
 Unlike accessing an array or a list, which returns a single element of the inner data type of the array or list, Tensor accessing returns a Tensor that can have multiple elements.
-An Interval has a right bound and a left bound.
-The right bound represents where to start accessing in a given dimension, while the left bound represents where to stop accessing in the same dimension (both bounds are inclusive).
-To use an Interval to access a Tensor, it is necessary to use a sequence of them.
-This is because Tensors have multiple dimensions and, thus, there must be a Interval that corresponds to each dimension.
-If the Tensor [[ 0, 1, 2, 3, 4, 5 ]] was saved as ten, and the user wanted just to access it so they had the Tensor [[ 2, 3, 4 ]], it would be done like so: <.>ten<( <( 2 ,-, 4 )> )>.

-There is also other special syntax that has been implemented in this extension, including, but not limited to, new syntax for dot product (.\*) and overloaded syntax for Tensor equality (==).
-In addition, there is a multitude of functions that can be called for Tensors that do not have their own special syntax, but are useful nonetheless.
+(For those of you who know MATLAB, it is the same idea as their accessing.)
+An Interval is a struct with two variables saved to it:
+1. **lBound (int)**: the left bound of an interval represents where to start accessing the Tensor in a corresponding dimension
+2. **rBound (int)**: the right bound of an interval represents where to stop accessing in the same dimension Note that both bounds are **inclusive**.
+In otherwords, if the lBound is 0 and the rBound is 4, the accessed indices would be 0, 1, 2, 3, and 4.

+However, most Intervals will have more than one dimension.
+When accessing a Tensor, each dimension of that Tensor is required to have a corresponding Interval to access it.
+In other words, a Tensor with four dimensions must take in a sequence of four Intervals.